History and Society

 Students in this major can pursue many different goals with this course of study.
 As a Political Science major at USJ, you will pursue your passion for learning about the dynamics of complex local and global issues.

-Students majoring in History or Public Policy participate in internships and find employment at some of the most exciting organizations, companies and career fields with the Greater Hartford community, such as:
+Students majoring in History or Political Science participate in internships and find employment at some of the most exciting organizations, companies, and career fields with the Greater Hartford community, such as:

 - The Connecticut Historical Society

 - The Wethersfield Historical Society